shantaramk/CollectionViewAdvanceLayout/README.md

 # # As a feature

-1.Group small Layouts into groups
+1. Group small Layouts into groups

-2.Each Group of Layout constitutes a group of elements
+2. Each Group of Layout constitutes a group of elements

-3.Use in combination with Layouts smaller than subclasses
+3. Use in combination with Layouts smaller than subclasses

 And so on.